-The approximately 75-mile preferred alternative identified in the FEIS will be constructed in phases as funding is available and identified.
+The approximately 75-mile preferred alternative identified in the FEIS will be constructed in phases as funding becomes available and identified.
 Appendix L of the FEIS describes the phased implementation approach and it allows for two different types of phasing.
 The first type involves constructing individual lengths of roadway within the overall limits of the preferred alternative.
 An example of this type would be constructing an additional lane in each direction for the first eight miles, and then constructing the next eight miles of lanes as part of a separate project.
 The second type of phasing involves initially constructing less than the full number of lanes associated with the preferred alternative.
 For example, if the preferred alternative calls for constructing two additional lanes in each direction in a particular area, this type of phasing involves initially constructing only one lane in each direction.
+For Section 1, FHWA issued a ROD on April 21, 2014.
+That ROD approved the addition of one general purpose lane in each direction within the highway median from Exit 255 to Exit 247.
+This ROD for Section 2 approves a project to continue widening I-64 westward.

 Appendix L of the FEIS describes the steps that need to be followed, particularly updating the environmental analysis and identifying funding in the planning documents, prior to the FHWA issuing a ROD for an operationally independent section.
-The Virginia Department of Transportation's (VDOT) letter dated February 21, 2014 updates the environmental analysis for a project to add one lane in each direction from approximately Exit 255 in the east to approximately Exit 247 in the west.
+The Virginia Department of Transportation's (VDOT) letter dated May 8, 2015 updates the environmental analysis for a project to add one lane in each direction from approximately Exit 247 in the east to approximately Exit 242 in the west.
 The VDOT's letter also demonstrates that funding has been identified for the project and requests a ROD for the project.